JamesMHarmon/optima/README.md

 # Optima

 Optima is a system that uses model-based reinforcement learning to train an agent to master an environment.
 It starts by exploring the environment taking random actions and learning from the outcomes.
 Then, it trains a deep neural network on its experience and uses its newly gained insights to explore the environment again, performing better each time.
 This process is repeated until Optima masters the environment.
-To demonstrate its ability to master its environment, this repository includes some abstract strategy board games like Arimaa, Tak, and Quoridor.
-Optima is based on DeepMind's Alpha Zero with novel improvements from projects like Leela Zero, Lc0, and KataGo.
+To demonstrate its ability to master its environment, this repository includes some abstract strategy board games like [Arimaa][Arimaa], [Tak][Tak], and [Quoridor][Quoridor].
+Optima is based on DeepMind's [AlphaZero][AlphaZero] with [novel improvements][novel improvements] from projects like [KataGo][KataGo], and [Lc0][Lc0].

 ![Reinforcement Loop](./assets/reinforcement-loop.png)